 Lee Patmore

 I love our sacred texts.
 I delight in seeking the heart of God through these ancient writings that continue to speak into our lives today.
 Nothing thrills me more than diving deep into our sacred texts.
 Conversing with these ancient authors as they wrestled with God always revives my faith and fuels my capacity to minister the gospel to those God puts in front of me.

-As a preacher I used to manuscript most of my sermons, even when many times I would begin the sermon by turning the manuscript face down and speaking my message from the heart.
-The practice of writing drove my message into the deepest part of me and equipped me to communicate it effectively and passionately to the church.
-I have a desire to engage more fully in the art of writing.
+This practice has fueled a desire to engage more fully in the art of writing.
 There are a couple of books on the back burner of my mind that need to make it to print.
 Luke-Acts has been a favorite dwelling place for me for the past 7 years.
-It’s time to stop stalling and start writing.
-“Lord, in your mercy, take me where you want me to go.”
+It’s time… “Lord, in your mercy, take me where you want me to go on this front.”

+Lee Patmore